1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 5.00 out of 5)

 The Graduate Record Examination (GRE) is a computer based test usually required for entry into most graduate engineering institutions.
 There are two types of GRE test, the general and the subject test.
-The GRE® General Test how-to-tackle-the-gre-exammeasures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that are not related to any specific field of study.
+The GRE® General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that are not related to any specific field of study.
 The GRE, like most tests is based on psychometrics, the peculiar science concerned with creating standardized tests.
 This means that the same concepts are tested over and over and the scores create a bell curve, whereby a group of test takers will do very well, some poorly, while the overwhelming majority will be somewhere in the middle.
 This article attempts to highlight several important facts about the test and provides you with tips on how to successfully tackle the test and be one of the ones who do very well.

 How the GRE is scored